Pfern/OSODOS/Recommendations.md

-# American Academy of Microbiology - Recommmendatioons for Data Reproducibility
+# American Academy of Microbiology - Recommendations for Data Reproducibility

 Design rigorous and comprehensive evaluation criteria to recognize and reward high-quality scientific research.